phase1geo/tke/doc/md/TKE Developer Guide/Plugin Development/Plugin Bundle Structure.md

 ##  Plugin Bundle Structure

-As stated previously, all plugin bundles must reside in the TKE installation's "plugins" directory, must contain the header.tkedat and main.tcl files (with the required elements).
+As stated previously, all plugin bundles must reside in either the TKE installation's "plugins" directory or the user's .tke/iplugins directory, and they must contain the header.tkedat and main.tcl files (with the required elements).
 Optionally, the directory can also contain a README.md (Markdown formatted) file which should contain any plugin usage information for the user.
 These elements are described in detail in this section.

 #### header.tkedat